-Electronic recording of interrogations

-Every year, hundreds of innocent Americans are convicted of crimes because of false confessions.
+Electronic recording of interrogations Every year, hundreds of innocent Americans are convicted of crimes because of false confessions.
 Many more are arrested because of false confessions and later the charges are dropped.
 There are many reasons why innocent people "confess," ranging from exhaustion to mental illness.
-Psychologists report that standard police interrogation tactics regularly elicit false confessions from the mentally retarded, mentally ill, juveniles and others who suffer from alcohol or drug problems, or simply don't understand the legal system.
+Psychologists report that standard police interrogation tactics regularly elicit false confessions from the mentally disabled, mentally ill, juveniles and those who suffer from alcohol or drug problems.
 Electronic recording of interrogations helps to protect the innocent and convict the guilty.
-Aside from its investigative value, the recording can also verify that officers treated suspects fairly.
 Ten states and many cities and counties now require electronic recording of interrogations.
 In fact, then-State Senator Barack Obama sponsored the first state law requiring electronic recording of interrogations in 2003.

-Cameras on police cars or uniforms

-The fatal police shooting of an unarmed black teenager in Ferguson, Missouri, is prompting new calls for police to monitor themselves with video cameras.
-Police cruiser-mounted cameras are becoming widespread, and there are also "body cameras" which attach to officers' uniform lapels.
-The idea is that both police officers and criminal suspects are less likely to misbehave if they know they're being recorded.
-In a study by Cambridge University, the Rialto, California, police saw an 89 percent decline in the number of complaints against officers during a yearlong test use of body cameras.
+Cameras on police cars or uniforms Fatal police shootings in cities across the country have prompted new calls for police to monitor themselves with video cameras.
+The use of police cruiser-mounted cameras is becoming widespread, and there are also "body cameras" which attach to officers' uniform lapels.
+The idea behind this technology is that both police officers and criminal suspects are less likely to misbehave if they know they're being recorded.
+In a study by Cambridge University, police in the city of Rialto, California saw an 89 percent decline in the number of complaints against officers during a yearlong test use of body cameras.
 The number of times police used force against suspects also declined.
-States and cities should require the use of one or both of these types of mobile video cameras.